 Using real-world examples, Amy shares tips on how to prepare for a family outing with a child who has ADHD or ASD.

-A few days ago we took our 3 1/2 year old son to the North Pole!
+A few days ago we took our 3 1/2-year-old son to the North Pole!
 Well, not really but he certainly thought we did!
-His current favorite movie is the Polar Express.
+His current favorite movie is Polar Express.
 A local train station puts on a holiday Polar Express themed event.
-It begins with a live action show inside the station, followed by a very entertaining train ride complete with singers, dancers, and the big man himself, Santa!
+It begins with a live-action show inside the station, followed by a very entertaining train ride complete with singers, dancers, and the big man himself, Santa!

 My son has ADHD and ASD.
 As a result, outings for our family require a lot of planning and preparation.
-For a long time we didn’t go out often, and that wasn’t good for any of us.
-It’s important for our family to be able to enjoy events in our community, going out to dinner as a family and visiting parks and zoos.
+For a long time, we didn’t go out often, and that wasn’t good for any of us.
+Our family needs to be able to enjoy events in our community, going out to dinner as a family and visiting parks and zoos.
 If you have a child with ASD or ADHD and have had difficulty in the past with family outings, don’t give up!
 The following guidelines can help you and your child enjoy these special family moments again!
 Continue reading “Planning & Preparing for Excursions”